Travelling while pregnant can be one of the most rewarding experiences of your life.

 I’ve travelled with the same large scarf for years and wouldn’t dream of leaving it behind!

-Comfortable maternity leggings or maternity jeans paired with a long tunic make a great travel outfit that balances practicality and style.
+Comfortable maternity leggings or maternity jeans, paired with a long top or dress, make a great travel outfit that balances practicality and style.

 Avoid anything too tight around the waist, especially on longer journeys.